schooldanlp6/marstui-rustio/README.md

 # marstui-rustio
 this is a wonderful tool to manage your audio from a terminal no more pavucontrol

+## building fails if not using these packages:
+sudo apt install libdbus-1-dev pkg-config

 ```
 git clone https://github.com/schooldanlp6/marstui-rustio
 cd marstui-rustio